Iridium-IO/SiriShortcuts/README.md

 | ---- |---- |
 |![QR Open in MyTube] |Sharesheet to send YouTube links to the PC to be opened in MyTube|

+# Troubleshooting

+* Nothing seems to happen when the commands are run
+  * Most likely this is due to either the SSH server not being set up properly, or powershell's execution policy not allowing remote scripts from running.
+    * For case 1, make sure OpenSSH Server is set up properly using the tutorial posted at the top
+    * For case 2, open powershell and type `Set-ExecutionPolicy RemoteSigned` or use the updated version of PSExec Base (just scan the QR code above again and overwrite the existing one)